And if that sparkle comes in the shape of a chicken or two, so much the better!

-To buy this tree decoration, click on the image or on this link now.
+To buy this Christmas tree ornament, click on the image or on this link now.

-This is one of my favourite of all tree ornaments with a chicken twist.
+This is one of my favourite of all my chicken-themed ornaments.
 It's a fun, whimsical twist on the "3 French Hens" part of the Twelve Days of Christmas.

 The "3 French Hens" ornament has the hens teetering in heels and dressed in appropriately sparkly attire, fluffed out with feathers.

-At just over 5" high it's made of a resin, which means it's virtually unbreakable, and comes in a presentation box.
+At just over 5" high it's made of resin and stone, which means it's virtually unbreakable.
+It comes in a presentation box.